 100 PEOPLE has been a community portrait and archive project based within the residential area of Shieldfield, Newcastle upon Tyne.

-Combining an experimental approach to film-making with multiple opportunities for public forum, co-creation, and collective joy, the project has produced an exhibition, A Community of Objects, a feature film, 100 People: A Portrait of Co-existence, and a digital archive collectively owned and managed by the community co-operative Dwellbeing Shieldfield.
+Combining an experimental approach to film-making, with multiple opportunities for public forum, co-creation, and collective joy, the project has produced an exhibition, a folk song, an experimental and democratic protocol for recording/archiving, a feature film, and a digital archive that is both collectively owned and managed by the community co-operative Dwellbeing Shieldfield.

-If you identified as someone who lives, works, or plays in the neighbourhood then you (the host) were encouraged to invite someone of your choosing (the guest) to have a recorded conversation with.
+If you identified as someone who lives, works, or plays in the neighbourhood then you (the host) were encouraged to invite someone of your choosing (the guest) to a recorded conversation.
 This could have been someone you knew well, someone you have met only in passing, or perhaps someone you will be meeting for the very first time.

 The recorded footage was then compiled and edited to form the feature film 100 People: A Portrait of Co-Existence which premiered at The Star and Shadow Cinema in Newcastle upon Tyne on Wednesday 1st November 2023.